scasadonte/Azure-SIEM/README.md

 * SecurityIncident (Incidents recorded by Microsoft Sentinel)
 * AzureNetworkAnalytics_CL (Malicious Flows from the Internet)

-For the initial phase of the project, I deliberately made the system insecure by configuring the Network Security Groups and firewalls of both VMs to allow all incoming traffic.
-Additionally, I deployed resources such as the Key Vault and Storage Account with public endpoints, leaving them exposed to the Internet.

-To enhance the network security, I reconfigured the Network Security Groups to block all incoming traffic except for authorized users based on the documented results.
-I also secured the network resources by placing them within a new private network and setting up private endpoints for all resources.
-As an additional measure, I implemented a new Network Security Group to block all traffic except for resources located within the VLAN.
-This ensured that the resources could still forward logs and interact with other resources within the network, while no longer being exposed to the Internet.

 # Before Securing Environment

+For the project's initial phase, I deliberately made the system insecure by configuring the Network Security Groups and firewalls of both VMs to allow all incoming traffic.
+Additionally, I deployed resources such as the Key Vault and Storage Account with public endpoints, exposing them to the Internet.

 <img width="1274" alt="Screenshot 2024-09-22 at 5 52 07 PM" src="https://github.com/user-attachments/assets/538b432d-b604-4666-9047-9cbc32711d8e">